dergigi/dergigi.github.io/bitcoin/lessons/ch0-00-preface.md

 as an article series titled [“What I’ve Learned From Bitcoin,”][I] what follows can be seen as a second edition of the original series.

-Like Bitcoin, these lessons should not be seen as a static thing.
-I plan to work on them periodically, releasing updated versions in the future.
-I hope that this format is more digestible and easier to refer to than the long-form article version.
+Like Bitcoin, these lessons aren't a static thing.
+I plan to work on them periodically, releasing updated versions and additional material in the future.

 Unlike Bitcoin, future versions of this project do not have to be backward compatible.
 Some lessons might be extended, others might be reworked or